kogakure/website-11ty-hamburg.stefanimhoff.de/src/districts/hamburg-wandsbek.md

 ![Wandsbeker cottage](/assets/images/districts/wandsbek-01.jpg)

 Near the _Bundeswehr Hospital_ you will find mostly higher buildings (skyscrapers), some Aldi and Lidl markets.
-The Bundeswehr Hospital is not accessible to private persons, it is military terrain.

 The _Staatsarchiv_ has original documents on the town’s history and numerous other files.